 Ultimately, what might work for one cat won’t work for another.
 It’s all trial and error.
 The above eight methods should, however, give you a great starting point for finding our what will prevent your neighbour’s cat from using your garden as a toilet.

-But don’t forget to share the methods you have tried, and let everyone know what has failed and what has worked for you when it comes to preventing cats leaving a mess all over your property.
+But don’t forget to share the methods you have tried, and let everyone know what has failed and what has worked for you when it comes to discovering how to stop cats pooping in your garden.